Closure#

 os.makedirs("my_test_folder/test_folder_1", exist_ok=True)

-Advance 9.3: Append to a file#
+Advanced 9.3: Append to a File#

 Apart from reading and writing to a file, you can also append to a file, if you open it in the append mode.

-Advanced 9.4: File handling in Python#
+Advanced 9.4: File Handling in Python#

 The module shutil, which is a part of the Python Standard Library may be used for operation on files, and collections of files: copying, moving, deleting, zipping, etc.